raspereza/HighPT/README.md

 ```
 ./scripts/PlotThinJet.py --era $ERA --prong $prong --WP $WP --Type $type
 ```
 where $type should be either `postfit` or `prefit`.
-The script take as an input RooT file with fit results `tauID_$WP_$prong_$ERA_fit.root` and outputs plot of `mt_1` distribution in file
+The script take as an input RooT file with fit results `tauID_$WP_$prong_$ERA_fit.root` and outputs plot of `mt_1` distribution in file:
 ```
 output/figures/wtaunu_VVLoose_1prong_UL2018_postFit[preFit].png
 ```
-The measured tau ID scale factor with uncertainty is reported as an output of the script, for example
+The measured tau ID scale factor with uncertainty is reported as an output of the script, for example:

 ```
 Measurement of id SF ---->